Maddy-O/purring-root-8041/README.md

 ## Usage :
 1. npm i
 2. npm start to run react app
-3.pick up location and cofirm.
+3. pick up the location and confirm.
-4.Select car to book not registerd first authenticate from backend.
+4. Select the car to book is not registered first authenticate from the backend.
-5.Login and enter your Username and Password.
+5. Login and enter your Username and Password.
-6.SignUp enter all details name,email,passwod,mobileno.
+6.SignUp enter all details name, email, password, and mobileno.
-6.Checkout.
+6. Checkout.
-7.Select Payment Option.
+7. Select Payment Option.

 ## Contributors :